roemeren/gpx-bike-node-matcher/README.md

-# Belgian Bike Node Network Matcher 🚲
+# Bike Node Network Matcher 🚲

 ![GitHub tag (latest)](https://img.shields.io/github/v/tag/roemeren/gpx-bike-node-matcher)
 ![Last Commit](https://img.shields.io/github/last-commit/roemeren/gpx-bike-node-matcher)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-A Dash app to explore how your GPX rides align with Belgium’s bike node network.
+A Dash app to explore how your GPX rides align with the Belgian and Dutch bike node networks.
 Upload a ZIP of your rides—these can be exports from Garmin Connect, Strava, files from an old Garmin device collecting dust, etc.—see matched nodes and segments on a map, and download the results.